hgoldfish/qtnetworkng/docs/intro.rst

     operations.kill("coroutine1");
     operations.killall();

 Killing coroutine safely is a big advanced feature of coroutine compare to thread and process.
-If coroutine is killed by other coroutine, is will throw a ``CoroutineExit`` exception.
+If coroutine is killed by other coroutine, it will throw a ``CoroutineExit`` exception.
 At your will, any exception based on ``CoroutineException`` can be thrown.
 Coroutine is killed and joined before deleted.

 .. code-block:: c++
     :caption: how to kill coroutine